 Codependence, ACA, Alcohol, Drugs, Addiction Counseling

-*Family members see section below, scroll toward bottom.
+*Family members or individuals or couples already in recovery see section below, scroll toward bottom

 You don’t need to have a severe drinking or drug use problem to recognize when a pattern has become unhealthy.

 To notice when the need to drink to relieve stress, boredom, a transition or loss, or manage anxiety starts to become habitual.

 You start to make efforts to cut down or stop.